Umar Khalid

-Umar Khalid (born Syed Umar Khalid) is an Indian student activist, former research scholar at Jawaharlal Nehru University, former leader of Democratic Students' Union (DSU) in JNU.
-He was allegedly involved in the Jawaharlal Nehru University sedition row and is an accused under the UAPA law.
-Khalid is also associated with United Against Hate (UAH), a campaign founded along with Nadeem Khan (social activist) in July 2017 in response to the series of lynchings.
+Syed Umar Khalid (born 11 August 1987) is an Indian student activist, a former research scholar at Jawaharlal Nehru University (JNU), and a former leader of the Democratic Students' Union (DSU) in JNU.
+He was allegedly involved in the JNU sedition row.
+Considered a political prisoner, Khalid has been imprisoned in Tihar Jail for alleged involvement in the 2020 Delhi Riots since September 2020 and has consistently been denied bail, even though his court trial is yet to begin.
+Khalid is also associated with United Against Hate, a campaign founded along with Nadeem Khan in July 2017 in response to a series of lynchings.

 Early life and education

-Umar Khalid was born in Jamia Nagar, New Delhi, and has lived there for the last 30 years.
+Umar Khalid was born in Jamia Nagar, New Delhi.
 His father, Syed Qasim Rasool Ilyas, is from Maharashtra, while his mother is from Western Uttar Pradesh.
-S.Q.R.
-Ilyas is the National President of the Welfare Party of India and a former member of Students Islamic Movement of India, a banned Islamist Terrorist organisation, which he left in 1985.
+S. Q. R. Ilyas is the National President of the Welfare Party of India and a former member of Students Islamic Movement of India, a banned Islamist organisation, which he left in 1985.